AdamBien/wad/README.md

-# WAD

-Watch and Deploy
+# Watch and Deploy (WAD)

-Watches changes in `src\main\java` folder, builds the project using the `pom.xml` and deploys the ThinWAR into the configured folder.
+WAD watches changes in `src\main\java` folder, builds the project using the `pom.xml` and deploys the ThinWAR into the configured folder.

 ## usage